youlab/OptimalPatterns_NanLuo/README.md

 This is the repository for the Matlab codes for generating the results in:
-**Collective colony growth is optimized by branching pattern formation in Pseudomonas aeruginosa**, Nan Luo, Shangying Wang, Jia Lu, Xiaoyi Ouyang, Lingchong You Molecular Systems Biology, 2021
+**Collective colony growth is optimized by branching pattern formation in Pseudomonas aeruginosa**, Nan Luo, Shangying Wang, Jia Lu, Xiaoyi Ouyang, Lingchong You.
+Molecular Systems Biology, 2021

 * **Optimization models**: